clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/restart.rst

 default
 =======

-The *default* option makes :command:`clr-service-restart` revert back to the OS defaults and delete any symlink  in :file:`/etc/clr-service-restart`.
+The :command:`default` option makes :command:`clr-service-restart` revert back to the OS defaults and delete any symlink  in :file:`/etc/clr-service-restart`.
 The example below  tells :command:`clr-service-restart` to restart *rngd* automatically again, because *rngd* is whitelisted for automatic service restarts by default in |CL|.